-When installing FARMSYNC[TM] units care must be taken:
+When installing FARMSYNCTM units care must be taken:

-- Ensure there is always clear space from overhead power lines. - Do not erect any pole and associated FARMSYNC[TM] unit if power lines are in the vicinity. - Check with your relevant authority as to the clearances from power lines required if your region.
+- Ensure there is always clear space from overhead power lines. - Do not erect any pole and associated FARMSYNCTM unit if power lines are in the vicinity. - Check with your relevant authority as to the clearances from power lines required in your region.